James M. French: Early life

-On September 14, 1834, James Milton French was born to George Pearis French (1804–1850) and his wife Martha (Patsy) Bolton French (1808–1891) at Boyd Place, on Wolf Creek in what became Bland County, Virginia.
-His great-grandfather Matthew French (1737–1814) had married in Culpeper, Virginia and settled with his wife and seven children on Wolf Creek in the New River (Kanawha River) valley in 1775.
+On September 14, 1834, French was born to George Pearis French (1804–1850) and his wife Martha (Patsy) Bolton French (1808–1891) at Boyd Place, on Wolf Creek in what became Bland County, Virginia.
+His great-grandfather Matthew French (1737–1814) had married in Culpeper, Virginia, and settled with his wife and seven children on Wolf Creek in the New River (Kanawha River) valley in 1775.
 Matthew and his eldest son John had fought for independence in the Montgomery County militia, including at the Battle of Wetzell's Mills and Battle of Guilford Courthouse.
-James M. French was named after his grandfather, Matthew's third son James. moved to James M. French had at least three brothers (Joseph, George and Daniel French) who later served under him in the Confederate States Army.
-James M. French read law and was admitted to the bar in Wise County, Virginia before the American Civil War.
+French was named after his grandfather, Matthew's third son James.
+French had at least three brothers (Joseph, George and Daniel French) who later served under him in the Confederate States Army.
+French read law and was admitted to the bar in Wise County, Virginia, before the American Civil War.

-James M. French married three times.
+French married three times.
 His first marriage was on February 20, 1856, to Rhoda Loudema Henderson (1836–1879), daughter of his legal mentor Augustus F. Henderson (elected Commonwealth Attorney of Wise County in 1860).
 They had at least eight children, of whom seven survived to adulthood: Nancy Jane French (1856–1860) died as a child, Robert Napoleon French (1859–1927) later became a lawyer in Arizona, Wirt A. French (1862–1918) moved to West Virginia, James Thompson French (1866–1943) became a Methodist minister in Kentucky, Virginia Katharine French (1866–1954), George Henderson French (1871–1940), Mattie May French (1876–1963) and Oshie Anna French Sincock (1878–1964) of North Carolina.
-After Rhoda French died, French married Lucy Gooch, and later on July 21, 1898 Lillian Lee Ogden (1866–1960), who survived him.
+After Rhoda French died, French married Lucy Gooch, and later on July 21, 1898, Lillian Lee Ogden (1866–1960), who survived him.

 Career

-French had begun his legal practice in Gladeville in Wise County, Virginia but soon moved to Pearisburg, the Giles County seat which was named for his ancestor.
+French had begun his legal practice in Gladeville in Wise County, Virginia, but soon moved to Pearisburg, the Giles County seat which was named for his ancestor.
 His practice included several southwest Virginia counties.
 He ran for Commonwealth attorney of Wise County against his father-in-law in 1860, but lost.